Alex Kozinski: Timeline

 On December 8, 2017, Kozinski was accused of misconduct by six women including former law clerks, legal externs, and junior staffers.

 Kozinski responded to the allegations saying he did not remember showing any type of sexual material to his clerks and, "If this is all they are able to dredge up after 35 years, I am not too worried."
 Kozinski officially issued a statement that read:

 I have been a judge for 35 years and during that time have had over 500 employees in my chambers.
 I treat all of my employees as family and work very closely with most of them.
 I would never intentionally do anything to offend anyone and it is regrettable that a handful have been offended by something I may have said or done.

 On December 14, the chief judge of the Ninth Circuit referred the matters for investigation and a day later assigned them to the 2nd Circuit.
 On December 15, The Washington Post published a story with allegations against Kozinski from 9 more women, this time with more prominent accusers including colleagues, law students, a professor and a former judge.
 The disclosed sexual misbehavior allegations span more than three decades, including allegations of unwanted physical touching and invitations by Kozinski to have sex.
 Four of the women say Kozinski touched or kissed them without permission.
 Three of the clerks who were working for him when the allegations broke resigned their positions.

 On December 18, 2017, Kozinski announced his immediate retirement.
 It was unknown whether the investigation on Kozinski would continue.
 He stated during his resignation that the women must have misunderstood his "broad sense of humor" and "candid way of speaking".
 Upon his retirement, many news sources characterized him as both a "libertarian", and a writer of "colorful" opinions.

 Post-judicial career

 On December 9, 2019, Kozinski argued before the Ninth Circuit for the first time since his resignation due to the scandal.
 Kozinski argued for a plaintiff suing over intellectual property.

 Kozinski is representing former President Donald Trump in his lawsuit against Twitter on appeal in the Ninth Circuit.

 Personal life

 Kozinski and his wife, attorney Marcy Jane Tiffany, were married soon after he graduated from law school.
 They have three sons.

 As a judge, Kozinski would host a movie night called Kozinski's Favorite Flicks.
+In a demonstration of his knowledge in this realm, he worked the titles of some 200 movies into his opinion in United States v.
+Syufy Enterprises.

 In addition to being a former judge, Kozinski has been an essayist and a judicial commentator.
 Kozinski contributions to law journals have been used in graduate instruction at Georgetown University.